Skip to main content

 Standout Features

-I evaluated the features offered by each call center software, including automatic call distribution, IVR, self-service options, omnichannel support, real-time reporting and analytics, integration with other systems, and more.
+I evaluated the features offered by each call center software, including automatic call distribution, IVR, self-service options, omnichannel support, real-time reporting and analytics, call center quality management, integration with other systems.
+Some AI call center software also included features such as sentiment analysis, voice biometrics, and more.

 Software Integrations